 What are my treatment options?

 In general, treatment is recommended regardless of whether the CD4 count is low or within the normal range.
-You and your healthcare provider should discuss your treatment options to determine what will work best for you.
+You and your health care provider should discuss your treatment options to determine what will work best for you.
 The Mayo Clinic web page HIV/AIDS: Treatments and drugs has detailed information on various therapies.

 Is a CD4 cell count used in conditions other than HIV infection?